uink45/Light-Client-Server/README.md

-# Light Client Server (Modified Version of Lodestar Beacon Chain Client)
+# Light Client Server

-A light client server that fufills REST-API requests.
+This is a Lodestar Beacon Chain Client that has been modified to serve REST-API requests from a light client.

+## Instructions